zeek/broker/doc/data.rst

 Timespan
 ~~~~~~~~

-An ``timespan`` represents relative time duration in nanoseconds.
+A ``timespan`` represents relative time duration in nanoseconds.
 Given that
-the internal reprsentation is a 64-bit signed integer, this allows for
+the internal representation is a 64-bit signed integer, this allows for
 representing approximately 292 years.

 Timestamp